Bipartisan legislation could grant TPS to Venezuelans fleeing turmoil

 In fiscal year 2017 to 2018, the U.S. spent over $96 million in support of Venezuelan refugees in the region.

-“We know it will be a long road but we feel we have a good chance,” Soto said.
+“We know it will be a long road," Soto said of the legislation, "but we feel we have a good chance."

 FOLLOW NBC LATINO ON FACEBOOK, TWITTER AND INSTAGRAM.